It’s been a while coming, but here is the summary of our sailing adventures for 2018. It even includes a pie chart!

-We departed Roccella Ionica in Calabria, Italy on the 5th May and arrived in Marina di Ragusa, Sicily on the 3rd of October; a total of 151 nights between winter marinas.
+We departed Roccella Ionica in Calabria, Italy on the 5th May and arrived in Marina di Ragusa, Sicily on the 3rd of October.
+This gives a total of 151 nights between winter marinas.

 - of which 536nm were sailed (engine off, we don’t record motor sailed hours separately from motoring hours).

 - That’s a 30% sail to motor ratio.
-Not great, but better than last year.
+It isn’t great, but is better than last year.

-We clocked up 246 engine hours.
-We made a lot of short journeys and up in the north we had many light wind days.
+We clocked up 246 engine hours with a lot of short journeys and up in the north we had many light wind days.
 As we don’t have a light wind sail, we have to motor if we want to get places.

-Our route took us first along the north coast of Sicily, an area where we’d expected to have difficulty finding places to anchor for free but were pleasantly surprised.
-The weather played kind with light winds which meant there was no unpleasant swell to deal with.
+Our route took us firstly along the north coast of Sicily, an area where we’d expected to have difficulty finding places to anchor for free.
+But fortunately we were pleasantly surprised.
+The weather played kind with light winds.
+This resulted in there being no unpleasant swell to deal with.
 Highlights were Cefalu and Palermo.

-Our passage across to the south east corner Sardinia was one of our best yet – we even declared it our “best long passage in the Med” with 144 out of 192nm sailed.
+Our passage across to the south east corner Sardinia was one of our best yet.
+So much so, we declared it our “best long passage in the Med” with 144 out of 192nm sailed.
 Winds were perfect and dolphins kept us company.

-We landed in Sardinia at Cabo Carbonara, where we stayed for well over a week as we recovered from the passage, a dose of lurgy and enjoyed the beautiful beaches in the area.
-We also needed decent winds to move on north as there were some long passages to make with few places to find good shelter.
+We landed in Sardinia at Cabo Carbonara, where we stayed for well over a week as we recovered from the passage and a dose of lurgy.
+This allowed us to enjoyed the beautiful beaches in the area.
+We also needed to wait for decent winds to move on north as there were some long passages to make with few places to find good shelter.

-Next was the Gulf of Orosei where we found plenty of anchorages to choose from but encountered the blight of this north east coastline – private developments that line the shore and limit access.
+Next stop was the Gulf of Orosei.
+There we found plenty of anchorages to choose from but encountered the blight of this north east coastline – private developments that line the shore and limit access.

 Some time on the town quay in Olbia allowed us to hire a car and head inland for a couple of days, visiting ancient nuraghi sites and the Gorrupu gorge.
 The inland scenery is very varied and would be worth a longer explore.

 We enjoyed Golfo di Aranci but otherwise the Costa Smeralda was rather meh.
-Too many big boats with rude crew wizzing around on their tenders, coupled with poor shore access.
+This was due to too many big boats with rude crew whizzing around on their tenders, coupled with poor shore access.
 Hence we found it rather dull and as far as I’m concerned, the rich and famous can keep it.

-Compared to the Costa Smeralda, the Maddalena islands were a welcome place after the disappointment of the Costa Smeralda, despite the need to pay a fee of €57 for a weeks visit.
-We thought it was a reasonable price to pay.
+Compared to the Costa Smeralda, the Maddalena islands were a welcome delight.
+Even the fee of €57 for a week’s visit was a reasonable price to pay.
 The fee included all anchorages as well as staying on mooring buoys.
 We had a wonderful week of hikes to explore the islands’ history and swimming in the electric blue water.

-A short, wind-less Bonifacio Strait crossing took us across to Corsica where we made our way to Porto Vecchio, which was to become a staging post for the next few weeks.
-We found an excellent spot to anchor in the south west of the bay, snuggled in amongst some moored boats.
-This meant we felt comfortable leaving Emerald whilst we hired a car for a few days of inland adventuring.
-We also spent Bastille Day there, enjoying the huge fireworks displays and live bands – here was where we saw our first Pink Floyd tribute of the summer.
-Oh and how could I forget swimming with a horse and throwing myself down waterfalls.
+Heading north, a short, wind-less Bonifacio Strait crossing took us across to Corsica where we made our way to Porto Vecchio.
+Consequently it became a staging point for the next few weeks.
+We found an excellent spot to anchor in the south west of the bay, snuggled in among some moored boats.
+This meant we felt comfortable leaving Emerald while we hired a car for a few days of inland adventuring.
+We also spent Bastille Day there, enjoying huge fireworks displays and live bands.
+It became where we saw our first Pink Floyd tribute of the summer.
+Oh and how could I forget swimming with a horse, pig scratching and throwing myself down waterfalls.

-A long leg took us from Corsica to Elba; departing in sunshine and arriving to a stormy tempest.
+Following on, a long leg took us from Corsica to Elba, departing in sunshine and arriving to a stormy tempest.
 But the weather soon settled down and we were able to enjoy the delights of Elba.
 Its combination of great public transport, well marked hiking trails and history combined to make it an unexpected treasure.
 In addition, not forgetting the many ice cream flavours to work our way through.
-And all in a compact area that could be easily sailed around if the winds changed direction and we needed to find a new anchorage.
-Given we were there at the start of high season, we had very few problems with crowds.
-What an unexpected and pleasant surprise!
+Equally important was the compact area that could be easily sailed around if the winds changed direction and we needed to find a new anchorage.
+Given we were there at the start of high season, we surprisingly had very few problems with crowds.
+Such an unexpected and pleasant surprise!

-From Elba we headed up the Italian coast and our furthest north point in the bay of Le Grazie near La Spezia.
-The coastline along the way wasn’t anything special, however we were able to find a reasonably priced mooring up the River Arno near Pisa, which allowed us a few days of being Tourists in Tuscany.
-We took selfies in front of Pisa’s leaning tower, walked our feet to stumps in Florence but the highlight for me was peaceful and pretty Lucca with it’s complete surrounding wall and beautiful medieval buildings.
+From Elba we headed up the Italian coast to our furthest point north in the bay of Le Grazie near La Spezia.
+Unfortunately, the coastline along the way wasn’t anything special.
+However we were able to find a reasonably priced mooring up the River Arno near Pisa.
+This allowed us a few days of being Tourists in Tuscany.
+We took selfies in front of Pisa’s leaning tower and walked our feet to stumps in Florence.
+But the highlight for me was peaceful and pretty Lucca with its complete surrounding wall and beautiful medieval buildings.

 At Le Grazie we did the tourist thing again with a day trip to Cinque Terre.
-An attractive stretch of coastline but it was far too crowded.
+It is an attractive stretch of coastline but it was far too crowded.
 We pondered a while whether to cross to France from here, but in the end the weather made the decision for us.

 - Corsica contained many of our highlights: